China Scholarship Council

 Students who hold a Masters degree should have an overall grade of Distinction with not less than a High Distinction in their research component(s).

 University of Adelaide students who meet the CSC acceptance criteria do NOT need to go through the preliminary assessment procedures and may lodge their application directly with the AGC once they have identified a supervisor.
 (More information about how to apply will be made available when the round opens).

 Students wishing to apply for a CSC scholarship from the University of Adelaide should complete the CSC Application Form and submit a full application to the AGC with a recommendation to support the applicant from the relevant Executive Dean.
 Formal sign off will be made at the AGC based on the application and the Dean’s advice.
 Students will then be ranked on the final CSC list along with Chinese applicants.
 Students will ALSO need to apply to CSC in the normal manner defined on the CSC website.

 Students already enrolled in their PhD do not appear to be eligible and even if they were would only be considered if they were Australian graduates who have met the above standards.

 Students who receive a CSC award for postgraduate study will not be eligible for other University of Adelaide or Australian Government funded scholarships (eg IPRS, ASI, AGRS).Further details will be lodged under the “Staff (Restricted Access)” segment of the CSC entry in the Scholarships Section of the AGC website.

-Please note that this process can take several weeks, so we encourage you to begin the process as soon as possible!
+Note.
+This process can take several weeks, so we encourage you to begin the process as soon as possible.

 - We encourage you to lodge your expression of interest with accompanying documentation to the Adelaide Graduate Centre by mid December so that we can commence assessing your eligibility prior to the Australian Christmas - New Year holiday break.